 In September, the top crypto exchange KuCoin confirmed that it had suffered a hack that saw $150 million in bitcoin and ERC-20 tokens transferred from its hot wallets.
 Days after the event occurred, blockchain intelligence software Elliptic crunched the numbers and found that the exchange had actually lost about $281 million.

 The report added that the hackers had been laundering the funds through DeFi protocols Uniswap, Kyber Network and others.
 As Elliptic explained, many centralized exchanges had frozen the hackers’ accounts, preventing them from moving their funds.
 However, in DEXs, the hackers found the perfect conduits — platforms with no central authorities to freeze their funds.

 DeFi’s performance in 2020 has put the entire crypto market on notice.
 With assets locked increasing in value, even some traditional crypto companies are looking to cash in on the hype.

-According to DeFi Pulse, the total USD value locked in Defi now exceeds US$16 billion.
-This is an increase of more than 2,300%, as of December 2020, since the start of the year.
+According to DeFi Llama, the total value locked in DeFi now exceeds US$165 billion.
+This is a 770% rise since January this year and more than 19,000% increase since the start of 2020.